inet-framework/inet-tutorials/wireless/doc/step1.rst

 Traffic model
 ~~~~~~~~~~~~~

-In the model, host A generates UDP packets which are received by host B.
+In the model, host A generates UDP packets that are received by host B.
 To this end, host A is configured to contain a :ned:`UdpBasicApp` module,
 which generates 1000-byte UDP messages at random intervals with
 exponential distribution, the mean of which is 12ms.
 Therefore the app